deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "There we go, then.
 You're a better woman than you were yesterday."

-Ava managed to laugh at that, though she sobered again quickly. "...I'm going to miss you, Dad."
+Ava managed to laugh at that, though she sobered again quickly. "…I'm going to miss you, Dad."

 "I'll miss you too.
 Come back, okay?
 When you're ready."